MentalG/RicknMorty/README.md

 ## Pecode software Test

-To start the front-end part of this project, after cloning you should run:
+To start this project, after cloning you should run:

 ### `npm install`